ausaafnabi/BrainFuck-C-Interpreter/README.md

 # BrainFuck-C-Interpreter
-Interpreter for BrainFuck, also the original Brainfuck Compiler written by Katie Ball
+Interpreter for BrainFuck, also the original Brainfuck Compiler written by Brian Raiter